-Leave this field blank if you report electrical load (megawatts) in the Hour Load Data element.
-However, if you have elected to report steam load or mmBtu/hr in the Hour Load data element for Part 75 compliance and you are also required to report electrical load to comply with the MATS rule (to demonstrate compliance with an electrical output-based standard), you must report the equivalent hourly electrical load (megawatts) in this data element (see 40 CFR Part 63, Subpart UUUUU, Appendix A, section 7.1.2.3 and Appendix B, section 10.1.2.3).
+If you are required to report electrical load to comply with the MATS rule (i.e., to demonstrate compliance with an electrical output-based standard), you must report the hourly electrical load (megawatts) in this data field (see 40 CFR Part 63, Subpart UUUUU, Appendix A, section 7.1.2.3 and Appendix B, section 10.1.2.3).

 For cogeneration units, the MATS Hour Load represents the "gross output" as defined in §63.10042 of Subpart UUUUU.